 - Goal: Reward user-focused, helpful content

-- Mechanism: New negative signal, will feel like a penalty if applied
+- Mechanism: negative signal, will feel like a penalty if applied

 - Effect: Site-wide

-- Location/language: While the first update affected English searches only, the second one was rolled out globally across all languages
+- Location/language: While the first update affected English searches only, the following ones were rolled out globally across all languages

-The new Helpful Content Updates are algorithm updates that target low-quality, search engine-first content in Search (i.e. content created for the sole purpose of ranking high on Google).
+Google’s Helpful Content Updates, of which there have been three to date, are updates related to the Helpful Content System.
+These updates target low-quality, search engine-first content in Search (i.e. content created for the sole purpose of ranking high on Google).

 Next week, we will launch the “helpful content update” to better ensure people see more original, helpful content written by people, for people, rather than content made primarily for search engine traffic.
 Learn more & advice creators should consider: https://t.co/fgf2TPNIqD pic.twitter.com/xOuX2iVk2d